s-peiran/tp/docs/UserGuide.md

 - **What it does**: Shows all contacts in the list when in the `contacts` mode.
 All fields after list are optional arguments.
 If no valid parameter provided, list all contacts.

 - **Command Format**: `list [n/NAME] [p/PHONE] [e/EMAIL] [note/NOTE]`

+- **List Filter**: Only show contacts that satisfy the given filter.
+Multiple fields can be specified at the same time and all the fields are optional arguments.
+    - Name filter `[m/Name]`: show the contacts which name matches the input keyword
+        - The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
+        - Keywords can be a partial word eg.`mee...`
+        - Keywords are not case-sensitive
+        - Contacts matching at least one keyword will be returned (i.e. space separated OR search). e.g. Engine Canteen will return Science Canteen, Engine Lounge

+    - Phone filter `[p/PHONE]`: show the contact which phone number matches the input keyword
+        - Keywords can be the partial phone number eg.`963...`
+        - Keywords are not case-sensitive

+    - Email filter `[d/EMAIL]`: show the contact which Email matches the input keyword
+        - Keywords can be the partial phone number eg.`963...`
+        - Keywords are not case-sensitive

+    - Notes filter `[note/NOTE]`" show the contact which notes matches the input keyword
+        - The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
+        - Keywords can be a partial word eg.`mee...`
+        - Keywords are not case-sensitive
+        - Contacts matching at least one keyword will be returned (i.e. space separated OR search). e.g. Engine Canteen will return Science Canteen, Engine Lounge

+    - **Important**: If there is a mix of valid and invalid inputs, the app will honour the valid inputs and ignore the invalid inpiuts, for a better user experience eg. `list n/Jack w/invalid inputs` - list will show contacts with names containing `jack` and ignore `w/invalid inputs`

 - **Expected Outputs**:
     - Success: `Listed all contacts.`